puppetlabs/design-system/CONTRIBUTING.md

 3. Increment the desired packages versions in their `package.json` files, following [semver](https://semver.org/) for patch, minor, and major versions.
 4. Update `package-lock.json` files by running `npm install`; you may have to run `git clean -dfX` first to force them to update.
 5. Push those changes to `development`, get a +1 on the PR, and merge to `master`.
-6. Publish the packages to npm with `npm run release`.
+6. Publish the packages to npm with `npm publish`.
 (Lerna will find packages with new versions based on `package.json` files.)

 ## Lerna commands